library-data-platform/ldp/doc/Admin_Guide.md

 `ldpconf.json`.

 __WARNING: LDP does not provide a way to anonymize the database after personal data have been loaded into it.
-For this reason, the `anonymize` setting should never be used unless you are absolutely sure that you want to store personal data in the LDP database.__
+For this reason, anonymization should never be disabled unless you are absolutely sure that you want to store personal data in the LDP database.__

 Reference